mugli/learning-graphql/workshopper/exercises/basic_query_syntax/problem.md

 # Part 2: Basic Query syntax

 GraphQL queries look a lot like JSON objects without data.
-And you know what?
 I'm glad they did it this way.

+Consider this JSON object:

 ```
-// a json object
+// A JSON object
 {
-  "user": "name"
+  "user": {
+    "name": "Lee Byron"
+  }
 }

 ```